Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Introduction

+Existing domain adaptation methods focus on mitigating covariate shift between domains \citep{ganin2016domain, long2017deep, zhu2019aligning, peng2019moment}.
+By applying these domain adaptation methods, \cite {huang2021dafd,li2021multi,yue2022contrastive} develop state-of-the-art misinformation detection methods, which learn a model from labeled information in one or more source domains to identify misinformation in a target domain with no labeled information.
+Although these misinformation detection methods are applicable to our problem, their efficacy is limited because they fail to account for concept shift.
 In response to the research gaps, this study contributes to the literature with a novel misinformation detection method that tackles both covariate shift and concept shift.
-Our method design is rooted in our theoretical analysis, which shows the necessity of addressing both covariate shift and concept shift for effective domain adaptation as well as how to operationalize each of them.
-Guided by the theoretical analysis, we develop two modules in our method: one for assessing and reducing covariate shift and the other for evaluating and mitigating concept shift.
-Therefore, the primary methodological difference between our method and state-of-the-art domain adaptation-based misinformation detection methods (e.g., \cite{yue2022contrastive}) is the addressing of concept shift by our method.
-It also differs from conventional misinformation detection methods such as \cite{wei2022combining}.
+Our method design is grounded in our theoretical analysis, which shows the necessity of addressing both covariate shift and concept shift for effective domain adaptation as well as how to operationalize each of them.
+Guided by the theoretical analysis, we design two modules that respectively mitigate covariate shift and concept shift.
+Therefore, the primary methodological difference between our method and state-of-the-art domain adaptation-based misinformation detection methods (e.g., \cite{yue2022contrastive}) lies in its module that mitigates concept shift.
+This module is directly informed by the theoretical analysis and provides a concrete way to operationalize and mitigate concept shift.
+Our method also differs from conventional misinformation detection methods such as \cite{wei2022combining}.
 Specifically, our method is a cross-domain method that learns a model from labeled information in other domains to classify unlabeled information in the infodemic domain.
 In contrast, conventional misinformation detection methods are single-domain methods that learn a model from labeled information in a domain (e.g., infodemic domain) to classify unlabeled information in the same domain.